 Another option offered by TfL is the paper Travelcard.
 This gives you unlimited access to any public transportation for a flat rate.
 You can buy a Travelcard to last a day, seven days, a month, three months or six months.
 Travelcards can also be purchased online ahead of your trip.

-If you plan on using public transportation a lot, the seven-day pass likely has the best value (it’s around £4/day less than the day pass).
-Note: although a Visitor Oyster card is not a flat rate, it does cap the amount you’ll spend in one day at or below the equivalent Day Travelcard rate.
+Locals say if you plan on using public transportation a lot, the seven-day pass likely has the best value (it’s around £4/day less than the day pass).
+Although a Visitor Oyster card is not a flat rate, it does cap the amount you’ll spend in one day at or below the equivalent Day Travelcard rate.